Lectures on singular stochastic PDEs: Energy solutions

 This shows that $\partial_x X^2_t$ exists as a space--time distribution but not as a continuous function of time with values in distributions in space.
-The key point in the proof of Lemma~\ref{lem:OU square} is the fact that the Ornstein--Uhlenbeck process decorrelates quite rapidly in time.
+The key point in the proof of Lemma~\ref{lem:OU square} is the fact that the correlation $\mathbb{E} [X_s (e_{\ell}) X_{s'} (e_{- \ell})]$ of the Ornstein--Uhlenbeck process decays quite rapidly in time.

 \